Trump And Democrats Agree On $2 Trillion For Infrastructure, But Not On How To Pay

 "He didn't bring it up," Schumer said.
 "We can do both at once," he said, later adding, "The two are not mutually exclusive, and we were glad he didn't make it that way."

-It's unclear whether or how Republicans and Democrats will be able to find common ground on a funding source for a large infrastructure package, something that's eluded them for years.
+It's unclear whether or how Republicans and Democrats will be able to find common ground on a funding source for a large infrastructure package, something that has eluded them for years.

 National